Dean Blietz Annual Memorial Award for Outstanding Community Service

 Call for nominations for the Dean Blietz Annual Memorial Award

 Winner to be announced at the Annual Dinner!

 The Lee County Homeless Coalition will honor Dean Blietz for his outstanding volunteer contribution to the Lee County community.
-This will be the ninth year this award will be presented.
 As you may know Dean Blietz was tragically taken from our community on July 2, 2008.
 Our community should never forget his compassion and selfless dedication to our community.
 Dean was involved in multiple volunteer activities including the Lee County Homeless Coalition.